-In this paper, focussing on one dimension, I propose to organise observables of quantum and classical many-body systems into equivalence classes with Hilbert space structures, which naturally extract their contributions at finer and finer scales of hydrodynamics.
+In this paper, focussing on one dimension of space, I propose such a framework.
+I show that observables of quantum and classical many-body systems can be organised into equivalence classes with Hilbert space structures, which naturally extract their contributions at finer and finer scales of hydrodynamics.
 The construction is based on the available one-parameter groups of transformations, such as space and time translations, and clustering properties of local and quasi-local observables, and is similar to the Gelfand-Naimark-Segal construction in $C^*$ algebras.
 The Drude weight, Onsager matrix, hydrodynamic equations and hydrodynamic entropy production are naturally expressed using the inner products on Hilbert spaces associated to the ballistic and diffusive scales.
-In particular, the diffusive Hilbert space $\hi H_\dif$ gives rise to a formally exact projection formula for the Onsager matrix, similar to the standard hydrodynamic projection \cite{Spohn-book,SciPostPhys.3.6.039} for the Drude weight.
+In particular, the diffusive Hilbert space $\hi H_\dif$ gives rise to a formally exact projection formula for the Onsager matrix, similar to the standard hydrodynamic projection \cite{Spohn-book,SciPostPhys.3.6.039} for the Drude weights.
 Superdiffusive scales correspond to a family of Hilbert spaces parameterised by the superdiffusive exponent.

 I explain how these Hilbert spaces can be related to spaces of conserved charges with various extensivity properties.
 The linearly extensive charges, studied in greater detail in \cite{Doyon2017,DoyonProjection}, represent the ballistic scale.
-These are simply related to the standard conserved quantities of many-body systems, such as the total energy and momentum, and are known to bound the Drude weight \cite{mazur69,CasZoPre95,ZoNaPre97,ProsenQuasilocal1,ProsenQuasilocal2}.
+These are simply related to the standard conserved quantities of many-body systems, such as the total energy and momentum, and are known to bound the Drude weights \cite{mazur69,CasZoPre95,ZoNaPre97,ProsenQuasilocal1,ProsenQuasilocal2}.
 I show, likewise, that the quadratically extensive charges give rise to generic lower bounds on the Onsager matrix coefficients, generalising Prosen's lower bound \cite{Prosenquad}.
 Further, fractionally extensive charges give generic lower bounds for superdiffusion exponents.